 Sources of Economic Growth: The Aggregate Production Function

 To analyze the sources of economic growth, it is useful to think about a production function, which is the process of turning economic inputs like labor, machinery, and raw materials into outputs like goods and services used by consumers.
 A microeconomic production function describes the inputs and outputs of a firm, or perhaps an industry.
 In macroeconomics, the connection from inputs to outputs for the entire economy is called an aggregate production function.

 Components of the Aggregate Production Function

-Economists construct different production functions depending on the focus of their studies. [link] presents two examples of aggregate production functions.
-In the first production function, shown in [link] (a), the output is GDP.
+Economists construct different production functions depending on the focus of their studies.
+Figure 6.2 presents two examples of aggregate production functions.
+In the first production function, shown in Figure 6.2 (a), the output is GDP.
 The inputs in this example are workforce, human capital, physical capital, and technology.
 We discuss these inputs further in the module, Components of Economic Growth.

 An economy’s rate of productivity growth is closely linked to the growth rate of its GDP per capita, although the two are not identical.
 For example, if the percentage of the population who holds jobs in an economy increases, GDP per capita will increase but the productivity of individual workers may not be affected.
 Over the long term, the only way that GDP per capita can grow continually is if the productivity of the average worker rises or if there are complementary increases in capital.

 A common measure of U.S. productivity per worker is dollar value per hour the worker contributes to the employer’s output.
 This measure excludes government workers, because their output is not sold in the market and so their productivity is hard to measure.
 It also excludes farming, which accounts for only a relatively small share of the U.S. economy.
 Figure 6.3 shows that the average amount produced by a U.S. worker in an hour averaged over $100 in 2011, more than twice the amount an average worker produced per hour in 1966.